Waverly B. Woodson Jr.: Military career

-On June 6, 1944, the 320th Barrage Balloon Battalion participated in the Battle of Normandy as part of the First United States Army; it was the only African American battalion to participate.
-Due to his training as a medic, Woodson was detached from the 320th and assigned to a landing craft tank (LCT) that was to land at Normandy in the early morning.
+On June 6, 1944, the 320th Barrage Balloon Battalion participated in the Battle of Normandy as part of the First Army; it was the only African American battalion to participate.
+Woodson was assigned to a landing craft tank, LCT 856, that was to land at Normandy in the early morning.
 While coming ashore at Omaha Beach as part of the third wave, Woodson's LCT hit a naval mine and lost power, drifting ashore with the tide.
 While drifting, the LCT was hit by an "eighty-eight" shell and Woodson suffered shrapnel injuries to his groin, inner thigh, and back.
-Upon reaching the shore and having his wounds treated, Woodson and other medics set up a field dressing station and began treating other wounded soldiers.
-Woodson worked continuously from 10:00 AM until 4:00 PM on the following day.
-During the 30 hours, he carried out procedures including setting limbs, removing bullets, amputating a foot, and dispensing plasma.
+Upon swimming to the shore and having his wounds treated, Woodson and other medics set up a field dressing station under a rocky embankment by the German defensive position designated "WN61" and began treating other wounded soldiers.
+Woodson worked continuously from 10:00 AM until 4:00 PM on the following day while under "intense" artillery and small arms fire.
+During the 30 hours, he carried out procedures including setting limbs, removing bullets, bandaging wounds, applying sulfa powder, dispensing plasma, and amputating a foot.
 After being relieved, Woodson was collecting bedding when he was alerted to three British soldiers having been submerged while leaving their LCT; Woodson provided artificial respiration to the three men, reviving them.
 Woodson was subsequently hospitalized due to his wounds; after three days on a hospital ship he requested to return to the front.

-It has been estimated that Woodson's actions saved the lives of as many as 200 soldiers, both black and white.
+It has been estimated that Woodson's actions during the Battle of Normandy saved the lives of as many as 200 soldiers, both black and white.
 Woodson's commanding officer recommended him for a Distinguished Service Cross for his actions, but the office of general John C. H. Lee determined that Woodson's actions warranted the greater honor of a Medal of Honor.
 United States Department of War special assistant to the director Philleo Nash proposed that President Franklin D. Roosevelt should give Woodson an award personally.
-Woodson ultimately received a Bronze Star Medal along with a Purple Heart.
+Woodson ultimately received a Purple Heart.
+He was also approved to receive a Bronze Star Medal in 1945, but was never awarded it due to being redeployed out of Europe.
 The Philadelphia Tribune wrote, "the feeling is prevalent among Negroes that had Woodson been of another race the highest honor [a Medal of Honor] would have been granted him."